musselwhizzle/Focus-Points/docs/Focus Points.md

 Panasonic is another member of "focus pixel" group, so you can choose focus box size and color in the plugin's preferences.

 Panasonic also supports face detection identification in EXIF metadata.
-This information is available for recent mirrorless models, for compact cameras I have seen an ZS20 (2012 model!) image that uses the same logic and notation for face detection frames.
+This information is available for recent mirrorless models, for compact cameras I have seen an ZS20 (2012 model!) image that uses the same logic and notation for face detection frames (displayed in yellow).

 <img src="../screens/Panasonic 1.jpg" alt="User Interface (Multi-image)" style="width: 800px;"/>